There is no fee unless we win!

 Deciding between filing a workers' compensation claim or a personal injury lawsuit depends on the specifics of your situation, including the nature of your injury and how it occurred.

-If you're faced with this complex decision, contact Lehmbecker Law today.
-Our personal injury attorneys are ready to help you determine the best course of action and fight for the justice and compensation you are entitled to.
+If you’ve suffered a workplace injury and you’re unsure what path to take, contact Lehmbecker Law today.
+Our Seattle personal injury attorneys have decades of experience and are ready to help you determine the best course of action and fight for the justice and compensation you are entitled to.

 Larry A. Lehmbecker